VA Loan Entitlement Explained

 Yes.
 You can use your VA loan benefit multiple times throughout your life.
 If you sell your VA-financed home and pay off the loan, your entitlement can be restored for future use.
 You can also use remaining entitlement while keeping an existing VA loan, though that situation may require a down payment depending on how much entitlement is still available.

 If a non-veteran assumes your VA loan, your entitlement stays tied to that loan until it is paid off.
-You lose use of that portion until the loan closes.
-But if a qualified veteran assumes the loan and substitutes their own entitlement, you may be able to restore yours.
-This is a situation worth discussing with a VA lender in detail before agreeing to a loan assumption.
+You cannot use that portion for another purchase until the loan closes.
+If a qualified veteran assumes the loan and substitutes their own entitlement, you may be able to restore yours.
+This is worth discussing with a VA-experienced lender before agreeing to any loan assumption.